Fresh Peach Pudding Recipe

 The first time I made this Peach Pudding was after my dear mother-in-law’s funeral.
 The time surrounded by our wonderful family provided much-needed comfort, but I was still exhausted upon our return home.
 At least that’s where I’m placing the blame as I forgot to add the milk to the batter.

 The results were still delicious, much like a peach cobbler, but I remade it to make sure it worked properly as written.
 The looser batter was definitely an improvement.
 If you want a new stone fruit recipe, this “cobbler” is a winner.
+You might also like this Peach Upside-Down Cake.

 You Might Need: